Alter Hof: Restoration and tourism

 The late Gothic westwings (the Burgstock with its tower and its decorated oriel window and the Zwingerstock), which were altered under Duke Sigismund have been preserved.
 After destructions in World War II the castle was reconstructed.
 Portions of it (Lorenzistock, Pfisterstock and Brunnenstock) were redeveloped in post modernist style to serve as offices and luxury apartments in 2005/2006, very much to public dismay.

-The Old Court also houses the Infopoint Museen & Schlösser in Bayern, a central information point for the 1300 museums and palaces throughout Bavaria.
 The exhibition Münchner Kaiserburg (The Imperial Castle in Munich) can be found in the basement floor of the Infopoint.
 It is located in the old vaulted cellar dating back to around 1300.
 A short film (german/english) illustrates the history of the Old Court, the city of Munich and the life and rule of its well-known resident Louis IV, Holy Roman Emperor.
 The exhibition also tells the legend of the oriel window on the westwing, which by locals is called "Affentürmchen" (Monkey Tower).

 Into the Bavarian National Museum were moved the donation plate from 1324, a relief depicting the Emperor Louis and his second wife Margaret of Holland, with the enthroned Mother of God with the child in the center, which was formerly on the north side of the nave, as well as a fresco for an ancestral hall, dating back to 1460, depicting the ancestors of the Wittelsbach dukes with their coat of arms.